 I serve as community leader and directly mantain some of the projects under the gbdev umbrella.

-There’s been a lot of drama going on the initiative so I’ll try to just focus on what happened in our instance.
+There’s been a lot of drama going on the initiative so I’ll just focus on what happened in our instance.

 It pushed mantainers to streamline the contribution guidelines and flag beginner friendly issues, sometimes breaking epics in smaller, feasible tasks.
 We received ~30 total PR (across different repositories), most of them being minor changes and typo-fixes but we also had some additions to Homebrew Hub and brand new chapters-additions to Pan Docs.